HTTP-APIs/http-apis.github.io/hydra-agent-redis-graph.md

 Redisgraph is using to create the nodes and edges.
 Required data is stored in the node properties.

 The graph structure is based on the endpoints of the server.
-The creation of entire graph structure starts from the `Entrypoint` and it considers every object ( endpoint or non-endpoint both) as a node.
+The creation of entire graph structure starts from the `Hydra:Entrypoint` and it considers every object (both endpoint or non-endpoint) as a node.

 The graph structure has two types of endpoints:
 - `collection_endpoint`